Photo Gallery

 Looking out over the Atlantic coast of West Ireland from the top of Croagh Patrick, where Saint Patrick fasted 40 days; about an hour from the Saint Patrick Orthodox Mission.

-We recently celebrated the Feast of Theophany at a local beach, along with our church’s first baptism.
+In November 2024, we welcomed the Iveron-Hawaii Icon to Saint Colman’s Orthodox Church in Stradbally.
+In January 2025, we celebrated the Feast of Theophany at a local beach.
+We also celebrated our church’s first baptism.
 Though cold and wet, we followed the examples of our early Holy Celtic Mothers and Fathers, many of whom prayed in open water as a form of ascesis.
 In this way, the blessing of the waters proved to be a delightful way to recall the Irish saints and retrace their spiritual legacy in our earthy surroundings.

 ALBUM 12: History of Shanakeever Valley, Oct.
 2024